 Second, the Inner Cell Mass (ICM) is graded.
 The ICM goes on to become the fetus.
 The more cells we see, the better the score.
 ICMs with high cell number are graded “A”, moderate cell number is “B”, and few cells seen is a “C”.
 A represents the highest grade.

 Finally the Trophectoderm is graded.
 The trophectoderm is the layer of cells on the outside of the embryo that go on to become the placenta.
 Again, the more cells we see, the better the score.
 Trophectoderms with high cell number are graded “A”, moderate cell number is “B”, and few cells seen is a “C”.

 On Day 3, the embryologist will check the embryos.
 The best quality embryo on day 3 is between 6 cells and 8 cells, has even size cells or blastomeres, and no fragmentation (basically old cellular material that has been kicked out of the cells).

 On Day 5, the embryologist will choose the best embryo for a fresh transfer.
 The best quality on day 5 embryo is well compacted ICM and even size trophectoderm with plenty of numbers of cells.
 Transferring at the blastocyst stage confers a significant increase in live birth rate per transfer.

 The best quality embryo on day 5:

-Embryologists can do a biopsy on day 5 and day 6:
+Embryologists can do the embryo biopsy on day 5 or day 6:

 - The embryo should be at the expanded blastocyst stage (or beyond) at the time of biopsy.